What is Potash alum?

-Potash alum is also called potassium aluminium sulfate is a chemical compound commonly encountered as the dodecahydrate.
-It is a double salt commonly used in medicine and in water purification process.
+Potash alum also called potassium aluminium sulfate is a chemical compound commonly encountered as the dodecahydrate.
+It is a double salt widely used in medicine and in the water purification process.
 Potash alum is not a complex salt.
 The chemical formula of potash alum is K2SO4.Al2(SO4)3.24H2O.

 To prepare potash alum from potassium sulfate and aluminium sulfate through crystallization.

 The formula for potash alum is K2SO4.Al2(SO4)3.24H2O.
 It is prepared by crystallizing the alum from a concentrated solution containing equimolar amounts of potassium sulfate and aluminium sulfate.
 It is a colourless, crystalline solid with a sour taste.
-The crystal of potash alum is octahedral in shape.
+The crystal of potash alum is octahedral.
 It is commonly known as ‘fitkari’.

 The chemical reaction is given below.

-While dissolving aluminium sulphate in warm water a little amount of dilute sulfuric acid is added in order to prevent the hydrolysis of this salt.
+While dissolving aluminium sulphate in warm water a little amount of dilute sulphuric acid is added in order to prevent the hydrolysis of this salt.

 - Potassium sulphate